You go outside, look at your lawn, and notice something’s wrong.

 Once it develops into the pupa stage, the insect is enclosed within a cocoon-like structure and remains in this stage for about 10-12 days, during which time it undergoes a metamorphosis.

-The adult emerges from the pupal case in about 16 days.
+The adult moth emerges from the pupal case after around 16 days.

-The adults emerge from their cocoons, mate, and the females lay eggs to start the cycle over again.
+When the adults emerge from their cocoons, they mate, the females lay eggs to start the cycle over again.

 They are most active in late spring and early summer.